pafuhana1213/KawaiiPhysics/README_en.md

 # Kawaii Physics
 ## Description
 Kawaii Physics is a pseudo-physical plug-in created for Unreal Engine 4.
-You can sway your hair, skirt, chest, etc easily and n a Kawaii way.
+You can sway your hair, skirt, chest, etc easily and in a Kawaii way.

 ![](https://github.com/pafuhana1213/Screenshot/blob/master/KawaiiPhysics1.gif)
 She is Gray-chan http://rarihoma.xvs.jp/products/graychan